weizhiao/rust-elfloader/README.md

 Rust 1.85 or higher.

 # Supplement
-You can report any issues you encounter while using this library on GitHub, and we warmly welcome everyone to submit code to improve the functionality of `elf_loader`. 😊
+If you encounter any issues while using it, you can raise an issue on GitHub.
+Additionally, we warmly welcome any friends interested in the `elf_loader` to contribute code (improving `elf_loader` itself, adding examples, and fixing issues in the documentation are all welcome).
+If you find `elf_loader` helpful, feel free to give it a star.
+😊